13 Trending Sounds on Instagram in February 2026 (+ How to Use Them)

 Not loving any of the above options?
 No sweat: here’s a crash course on how to find trending sounds on Instagram Reels.

-If you’re looking for more options, definitely check out our guide, 10 Simple Ways to Find Trending Instagram Audio in 2025 (+ Get More Views)
+If you’re looking for more options, definitely check out our guide, 10 Simple Ways to Find Trending Instagram Audio (+ Get More Views)

 1. Use Instagram’s trending audio list: Check Instagram’s built-in leaderboard for the top 50 trending songs updated every few days.
 Find it when creating a post, story, or reel on the Instagram mobile app by tapping the music icon, then selecting ‘Trending.’
 Save tracks for later with the bookmark icon.